epfl-ada/ada-2021-project-pandas-brown-bears/README.md

 Other characteristics of the graph that we plan to get are the connectivity of the directed graph and its in-degree distribution.
 As the “influence network” representation, we draw a graph using the NetworkX Python library, also we plan to show the relationships between the most authoritative persons by plotting a heatmap.

-## Proposed Timeline and Organization With the Team:
+## Proposed Timeline and Organization Within the Team:
 | Time | Work | Team Members |
 | ---- | ---- | ---- |
 | 26/11 | Initially, we will work with the `speaker_attributes.parquet` file and use the ‘aliases’ attribute to combine different nodes corresponding to the same person in one node and get a one-to-one correspondence between a name and a person. | Irina |